open/close all folders

-- In Marvel comics, Adam K'ad-mon is a man-thing lookalike who is believed by some to be the original human being and protects the prime matrix, which is the focal point of the "multiverse".
+- In Marvel comics, Adam K'ad-mon is a Man-Thing lookalike who is believed by some to be the original human being and protects the Primal Matrix, which is the focal point of the multiverse.

 - In Mission to Mars, the then famous face was theorized to have been carved by original man.
 (Then famous because when we actually saw it in real life it turned out not to be a face.)

-- One early Discworld novel reveals that the First Men of the Disc created by the gods were immensely powerful beings, which took one look at their situation and lost their tempers.
+- One early Discworld novel reveals that the First Men of the Disc created by the gods were immensely powerful beings, which took one look at their situation including their sucky gods and lost their tempers.
 After the resulting mayhem, men were re-created a good deal smaller.

 - Stargate's Alterans, an ancient human subspecies predating Cro-Magnon.
-They are indistinguishable from homo sapiens outwardly, technically have much greater genetic diversity on account of longer existence and wider distribution but so few are left in the visible universe that it is almost a mute point.
+They are indistinguishable from homo sapiens outwardly, technically have much greater genetic diversity on account of longer existence and wider distribution but so few are left in the visible universe that it is almost a moot point, and most of them Ascended thousands of years ago.
 The Stargate builders among them left behind a lot of technology that only works when used by people with their genes though.

 - In the Zohar and other Kabbalah texts, original man, Adam Kadmon, is not so much a physical being as it is a spiritual realm from which every human body gets its soul.

-- Thanks to syncreticism, original woman is often equated to Lilith (originally an animal in The Bible or a demon in Sumerian Mythology), which would make her very different from modern woman and would imply demons were the original intended path of evolution man would take since Lilith creates them by prostituting herself to or forcing herself on men too weak to resist.
+- Thanks to syncreticism, original woman is often equated to Lilith (originally an animal in The Bible or a demon in Sumerian Mythology), which would make her very different from modern woman.

 - In Manichean religion, original man was a creation of God given to the world of light to help them fight off the invading forces of The Antigod from the world of darkness.
 Modern man was a mistake caused by not properly following God's instruction.